phuvf/nayan-docs/README.md

 - A win: Contestant wins a prize
 - A hero win: Contestant wins a bigger prize plus there's CO2 cannons and live cameras

+In addition to the game, the stand will play out videeos of wins from the other sites that are live.

 # Components

 We're going to ignore the output devices here and just focus on the control equipment.
 The system has the following elements: